 ~ Thich Nhat Hanh

 Miranda’s mindfulness quotes reflect on the mind-clearing abilities of Yoga.
-Yoga calms you and ensures that you focus your mind on being in the present moment.
+Yoga calms you and ensures you focus on being in the present moment.

-Jones believes mindfulness can help you keep the proper perspective about global issues.
+Jones believes mindfulness can help you keep the proper perspective on global issues.
 Mindfulness enables you to focus on the present, allowing you to see the world in a new light.

 “Mindful and creative, a child who has neither a past, nor examples to follow, nor value judgments, simply lives, speaks and plays in freedom.”